 Brakes are one of the most vital safety aspects of a vehicle, so it is no surprise that they are a common issue when it comes to MOT failure.
 Excessive or unusual wear to pads and disks are a common cause for failure, although many cars also fail because of poorly adjusted handbrakes.
 You will notice a reduction in braking efficiency as parts start to wear and an MOT check will point out any key areas for concern.

 The driver’s view of the road is a regular failure point because it covers two common issues, cracks in the windscreen and worn wipers.
 If your wipers are causing smears on the windscreen or have obvious signs of damage, it will be classed as a failure point.
 Many drivers ignore small chips, but at any time this could turn into a large dangerous crack leading to poor views of the road.
 In many cases a chip can be quickly repaired to ensure you avoid any danger in the future.

 The tyres are one of quickest wearing parts of a car, so without regular checking and replacements you could be at risk of an MOT failure.
 Many people check the tread depth which should be above 1.6mm, but you should also be looking for cracks, cuts, slow punctures and bulges to the outer sidewalls and the insides.

 You will notice that many of these issues could be easily avoided with a brief MOT failure check and some quick and simple repairs.
-If you are looking for an MOT centre which can carry out fast and efficient servicing we have centres across Harlow, Maidstone and Dunstable.
+If you are looking for an MOT centre which can carry out fast and efficient servicing we have centres across Harlow and Maidstone.